-Wojo: In Michigan basketball's coaching search, safer is smarter
+Wojo: Warde Manuel, Michigan can't afford to gamble with basketball hire

-Ann Arbor — After a highly successful 12-year run under John Beilein, Michigan basketball can afford to be selective, can afford to pay what it costs for a good coach.
+Ann Arbor — After a successful 12-year run under John Beilein, Michigan can afford to pay for a top-notch coach, and it absolutely should.
 That doesn’t mean it can afford to gamble.
+That also doesn’t mean, at this late date, there’s a wide selection of candidates.

 This is the pressure-soaked conundrum Warde Manuel now faces, his first signature moment in three years as Michigan’s AD.
 The problem is, there’s no perfect candidate, at least not one attainable, and it’s far from perfect timing.
-As Manuel interviews people this week, factions will tug him in different directions, and his difficult task is to choose wisely and delicately, influenced only by the issues that matter.
+As Manuel interviews coaches this week, factions will tug him in different directions, and his difficult task is to choose wisely and delicately in a short period of time.

+There are relatively safe picks, which don’t make them the wrong picks.
+There’s Providence’s Ed Cooley, 49, who’s 162-110 with five NCAA Tournament appearances in eight seasons there, and Butler’s LaVall Jordan.
+Cooley interviewed with Manuel Monday, according to a source with knowledge of the search.
+From a long shot, he may be emerging as a favorite, unless Michigan is inclined to keep looking.
+The search could be concluded by the end of the week.

+More: 'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

+Juwan Howard, 46, is the risky pick, scheduled to meet with Manuel Tuesday in Miami.
+Howard checks a lot of boxes — name recognition, Michigan connection, deep basketball ties in 24 years as an NBA player and assistant — but not a key one.
+He’s never been a head coach, or even an assistant in college, and that’s worrisome, despite fervent support from his fellow Fab Fivers.

+As the only two outside candidates known to be interviewing, Cooley and Howard should be considered the frontrunners, for now.

+That won’t wow people, and the harsh truth is, the coaching carousel ended a few weeks ago, and Michigan is stuck in a tough spot.

-There is the safe pick, which certainly doesn’t make it the wrong pick.
-It’s LaVall Jordan, 40, who worked six seasons as Beilein’s top assistant in Ann Arbor and was credited with helping develop guards such as Trey Burke and Tim Hardaway Jr. He has struggled, record-wise, at Milwaukee (11-24) and in two seasons at Butler (37-31).
-If he was coming off an NCAA Tournament run with Butler, he’d practically be a no-brainer.
+Jordan, 40, worked six seasons as Beilein’s top assistant in Ann Arbor and was credited with helping develop guards such as Trey Burke and Tim Hardaway Jr. He has struggled, record-wise, at Milwaukee (11-24) and in two seasons at Butler (37-31).
+If he was coming off an NCAA run with Butler, he might be a no-brainer.
 He’s coming off a 16-17 record, so there’s pause.

-More: 'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

-Just as there’s pause with Juwan Howard, 46, the risky pick, whom some consider the front-runner.
-He checks a lot of boxes — name recognition, Michigan connection, deep basketball ties in 24 years as an NBA player and assistant — but not the main one.
-He’s gained fervent support from his fellow Fab Fivers, although he’s never been a head coach, or even an assistant in college, and that’s worrisome.

-There also are established picks, such as Texas coach Shaka Smart, 42, who has been underwhelming in four seasons at Texas (71-66), after six sterling seasons at VCU (163-56, one Final Four), and is considered a premier recruiter.
-Providence’s Ed Cooley, who reportedly interviewed with Manuel on Monday, is a possibility too.
+There also are experienced options, such as Shaka Smart, 42, who has been underwhelming in four seasons at Texas (71-66), after six sterling seasons at VCU (163-56, one Final Four), and is considered a premier recruiter.
 Smart and Jordan would require potentially expensive buyouts, while Howard would require none.

 But Michigan is in position to pay — Beilein was in the top 10 nationally at about $3.8 million per season.
 This is not the desperate, barely relevant program that Beilein inherited, then turned into a perennial contender.
+The question is, do Smart’s and Jordan’s records justify the healthy expense?

+More: Providence’s Ed Cooley interviews for UM hoops job; Juwan Howard next

+Neither has interviewed, according to a source.
+Two other candidates — Michigan assistants Luke Yaklich and Saddi Washington — have spoken with Manuel.

-Talk to Michigan people and they’ll say the most important trait for the next coach is character and the integrity to run a clean program.
+Talk to Michigan people and they’ll say the most important trait for the next coach is the integrity to run a clean program.
 That’s a given.
-That’s why there’s no talk of Rick Pitino.
-There would be more talk of Brad Stevens, Billy Donovan and Chris Beard if they were interested, but there’s no indication they are.
+That’s why there’s no mention of Rick Pitino.
+There would be more mention of Brad Stevens, Billy Donovan and Chris Beard if they were interested, but there’s no indication they are.

-Manuel isn’t saying much, but did lay out some criteria last week.
+Manuel is staying quiet during the process, but did lay out some criteria last week.

 “If I can get a proven coach, someone with a track record as a head coach, that’s what I’d like to see,” Manuel said.
 “And then I want somebody who can coach, who can develop talent.”

-Again, no ideal candidate.
-But if it’s truly down to a few — Jordan, Howard, Smart, perhaps Cooley — the biggest factor, in my opinion, is stability.
+Again, no ideal candidate, and fewer coaches are willing to leave programs now.
+But if it’s truly down to a few — Cooley, Howard, Jordan, Smart — the biggest factor, in my opinion, is stability.
 Michigan basketball doesn’t need a culture shift.
 Beilein was a unique coach with a unique system, and it’s impossible to replicate that.
 But it makes no sense to blow it up with a radical move.
 This is no time for a basketball Rich Rod.

-More: 'He's the best guy': Jimmy King backs Juwan Howard for UM hoops job

-More: Juwan Howard a 'no-brainer' for next Michigan coach, Jalen Rose says

-That’s why I’d lean toward the safest pick, Jordan, who’s most likely to maintain continuity.
-Do not underestimate the importance of keeping much of the staff intact — Saddi Washington, Luke Yaklich, DeAndre Haynes, strength coach Jon Sanderson.

-In fact, if it’s Howard or Smart, I think it’s imperative they retain assistants.
+That’s why, unless a mystery candidate emerges, I’d lean toward a safe pick, Jordan, who’s most likely to maintain continuity.
+Do not underestimate the importance of keeping much of the staff intact — Washington, Yaklich, DeAndre Haynes, strength coach Jon Sanderson.
+In fact, if it’s Cooley, Howard or Smart, I think it’s imperative they retain assistants.
 Smart already reportedly interviewed Yaklich for a position at Texas, and the defensive whiz is a key component of Michigan’s success.

 The appeal with Howard is the name and the basketball connections, but it has to be about more than that.
 The thought is, he’d be a great recruiter, but we have no idea.
 He’s been an assistant with the Miami Heat since 2013 and has worked under excellent people in Pat Riley and Erik Spoelstra.
-So much is unknown about Howard’s coaching acumen, he’d have to be superior in every other way, and there’s no tangible evidence he would be.

 Jalen Rose and Chris Webber adamantly support him, as you would expect.
 So does Jimmy King, and they make passionate arguments.
 If you put a highly respected basketball person at the top of an established program, he could lift the ceiling.
 Rose touts the recruiting aspect, and Howard was the first of the Fab Five to sign and bring the rest of the group together.